-

 Is there a statutory responsibility on businesses to report on EDI and / or gender pay gaps?

-Pursuant to the Discrimination Act, (see further under question 7), in order to discover, rectify, and prevent arbitrary differences in wages and other employment terms and conditions between women and men, the employer shall study and analyse wage discrepancies between women and men, who perform work which is considered equal or equivalent.
+Pursuant to the Discrimination Act as of today, as discussed under Question 7 above, employers are required to investigate, rectify, and prevent arbitrary differences in wages and other employment terms and conditions between women and men.
+The employer shall also analyse wage discrepancies between women and men performing work that is considered equal or equivalent.
 This information should be reported to the trade union to which the employer is bound through a collective agreement.
+There are no similar provisions on reporting on other Equality, Diversity, and Inclusion (“EDI”) pay gaps.

 -